 - Toronto Neighborhood Guide

-- 5 Best Neighborhoods to Stay in Toronto
+- Toronto’s 5 Best Areas to Stay in

-- 1. Downtown – Where to Stay in Toronto for the First Time
+- 1. Downtown – Where to Stay in Toronto for your First Visit

 - 2. Chinatown – Where to Stay in Toronto on a Budget